 The original proprietors were Drs.
-Arthur and John Prince; their father (Arthur and John were half-brothers), Dr. David Prince (1816-89), had operated a similar sanitarium in Jacksonville.
+Arthur and John Prince; their father, Dr. David Prince (1816-89), had operated a similar sanitarium in Jacksonville.
 After the senior Prince died, his sons decided Springfield offered better opportunities.

 Arthur, known as “A.E.”
 (1854-1930), specialized in eye, ear, nose and throat ailments and was recognized for some innovative eye-disease treatments.
 John Prince (1863-1911) was a general surgeon who studied in Europe before joining his brother in Springfield.

 While the Prince Sanitarium always catered predominantly to EENT sufferers, newspaper records show that, early on, its physicians also treated patients for such ailments as “diseases of women,” cancer, clubfeet and other conditions.
 Once Springfield Hospital (now Memorial Medical Center) opened in 1897, however, the Prince Sanitarium began to limit itself to EENT treatment.
 John Prince joined the Springfield Hospital staff in 1899, although he also kept offices in the family building.